 Each spring, the Masters represents a rite of passage in golf.
 The official beginning of a new season dawns with the passing of the Masters.

+There is some spellbinding quality that Augusta National Golf Club has on the psyche of golfers.
+No televised sporting event can match the beauty, color and serenity of the Masters.
 Gary Player once said, “The Masters is the only tournament I ever knew where you choke when you drive through the front gate.”
 The trip down

 Sam Snead once said, “If you asked golfers what tournament they would rather win over all others, I think every one of them to a man would say the Masters.”